Britain's work and pensions minister McVey quits over Brexit deal

 May gained collective but not unanimous approval for her Brexit plan from senior ministers on Wednesday, and McVey said that the withdrawal agreement was not what Britons voted for when they chose to leave the European Union in 2016.

-“It will be no good trying to pretend to (Britons) that this deal honors the result of the referendum when it is obvious to everyone it doesn’t,” she wrote.
+“It will be no good trying to pretend to (Britons) that this deal honours the result of the referendum when it is obvious to everyone it doesn’t,” she wrote.

 “The proposals put before Cabinet, which will soon be judged by the entire country, means handing over around 39 billion pounds to the EU without anything in return...
 We have gone from no deal is better than a bad deal, to any deal is better than no deal.”